duneroadrunner/SaferCPlusPlus/README.md

 - When encountering an invalid memory operation, the Clang/LLVM sanitizers terminate the executable, where SaferCplusPlus throws a (catchable) exception.
 - SaferCplusPlus requires exception handling.
 - SaferCplusPlus is portable C++ code that works on any platform, whereas Clang/LLVM sanitizers are available/maintained on a finite (but at the moment, ample) set of OS-architecture combinations.
-- The Clang/LLVM sanitizers cost more in terms of run-time performance. [~2x slowdown](https://github.com/google/sanitizers/wiki/AddressSanitizerPerformanceNumbers) for the AddressSanitizer alone .
+- The Clang/LLVM sanitizers cost more in terms of run-time performance. [~2x slowdown](https://github.com/google/sanitizers/wiki/AddressSanitizerPerformanceNumbers) for the AddressSanitizer, for example.
 SaferCplusPlus [doesn't cost](#simple-benchmarks) nearly that much in typical code.
 - Clang's ThreadSanitizer tries to detect data race bugs, while SaferCplusPlus provides [data types](#asynchronously-shared-objects) that eliminate the possibility of data race bugs (and a superset we call "object race" bugs).

 So it's not really SaferCplusPlus "versus" Clang/LLVM Sanitizers.
 They are not incompatible, and there's no reason you couldn't use both simultaneously, although there would be significant redundancies.
 Basically, if you plan to rely on run-time checks to ensure memory safety, SaferCplusPlus solves the problem more completely with less run-time performance cost.